centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

 ## Introduction

-The CentralNic SSL Module is a combination of an addon and a provisioning module.
+The CNIC SSL Module is a combination of an addon and a provisioning module.

 The SSL addon provides a user friendly interface to automatically import SSL certificates as WHMCS products.
 In addition, it gives the possibility to update prices based on current cost and configurable margins.